 The population here has been increasing over recent years.
 This now stands at somewhere around 30,000 inhabitants.

 This City was one known by it’s English name “Port of the Cross”.
 It’s now known worldwide by it’s Spanish name.
 The port was developed for it’s lucrative sugar cane industry for the La Orotava region.

 Puerto de la Cruz became the first established tourist resort in the Canary Islands.
-This area is part of the province of Santa Cruz de Tenerife which lies 30 kilometres to the east.
+This area is part of the province and capital of the island Santa Cruz de Tenerife which lies 30 kilometres to the east.

 Tourism in Puerto de la Cruz